What’s this program about?

-If you are age 8 through 17, you and your parents or guardian should read through the brochure and complete a release/registration form before your flight.
-Once the form is ready, take it to your EAA pilot who will prepare you for your demonstration flight.
+If you are age 8 through 17, you and your parents or guardian should read through the brochure and complete a release/registration form on the day of the event before your flight.
+Once you are called for your flight, your EAA pilot will prepare you for your demonstration flight.
 You can ask your volunteer pilot as many questions as you like.
 In doing so, you’ll learn more about airplanes and the principles of flight.
 That’s all there is to it.
 It’s really that simple!

 Please note, EAA does not sell or share your personal information to anyone else.
 Additionally, you can unsubscribe to (opt out of) the newsletter at any time.

 Millions of people fly safely in airplanes every year.
 However, an airport is not a playground.
 Listen and follow instructions given by your pilot and follow these simple rules when you are around an airplane: